How our Golf Leagues Work at Grand Junction Courses

-At Redlands Mesa, a Semi-Private Golf Club Grand Junction golfers have made their competitive home, we run our men's league on a weekday evening so you don't burn a weekend tee time.
+At Redlands Mesa, a Semi-Private Golf Club Grand Junction golfers have made their competitive home, we run our men's league on a weekday so you don't burn a weekend tee time.
 Other courses around the valley — out along the Riverside Parkway and on the Redlands side of town — run their leagues on different nights.
-So if you're the kind of guy who wants to play in two leagues, you can usually find nights that don't bump into each other.
+So if you're the kind of guy who wants to play in two leagues, you can usually find days that don't bump into each other.

 The deal is simple.
 Show up every week, play your round, turn in your card, and come back next week.
 It's the most steady golf you'll play all year.
 And the guys you go up against week after week turn into the guys you grab a beer with after the round.